dburger/algorithms/merge-k-sorted-lists/README.md

 ### Merge pairs

-Here instead of merging one list in at a time we merge pairs of lists and then repeated merge the resultant pairs until there is only one list left.
+Here instead of merging one list in at a time we merge pairs of lists and then repeatedly merge the resultant pairs until there is only one list left.

 This reduces the time complexity to O(log(m) * n) where m is the number of lists and n is the total number of nodes.
 That is up to n nodes are merged in each